Rishabh-tiwari-123/first-project/README.md

-# first-project on javascript
+# First-Project on Javascript
-simons game
+Simons game